Terminal City Roller Derby

-Terminal City Roller Derby (TCRD) is a flat track roller derby league based in Vancouver.
-Founded in January 2006 as Terminal City Rollergirls, TCRD is a member of the Women's Flat Track Derby Association (WFTDA).
+Terminal City Roller Derby (TCRD) is a flat track roller derby league was based in Vancouver.
+Founded in January 2006 as Terminal City Rollergirls, and TCRD is a member of the Women's Flat Track Derby Association (WFTDA).

 History and organization

 Terminal City was founded in 2006 by Michelle "Micki Mercury" Lamoureux, who was inspired by childhood memories of watching roller derby on television and recruited initial members with a craigslist ad.
 By 2009, Terminal City was drawing over 1,000 fans for home events.
 Terminal City is the first roller derby league in the Vancouver area, became an apprentice member of the Women's Flat Track Derby Association (WFTDA) in October 2010, and a full member of the WFTDA, initially placed in the WFTDA's West Region in March 2011.

 In September 2016, Terminal City hosted a 2016 International Women's Flat Track Derby Association Division 1 playoff tournament at the Richmond Olympic Oval in the Vancouver suburb of Richmond.

 The league currently consists of one house team, Team Terminal City and one travel team, the Terminal City All-Stars.
 In 2010, Raw Meat was formed, a drop-in skating group open to all skill levels, which later became Terminal City Mix Tapes.
 Now, the league runs two Intro to Roller Derby programs per year.
 The spring 2020 program was cancelled due to the COVID-19 pandemic.

 In January 2019, the league announced it was updating its name to Terminal City Roller Derby.